Close Menu

 • You can also use the shortcuts under each directory.

-Alternatively, you can follow another way to show invisible files as below.
+Alternatively, you can follow another way to show invisible files as follows.

 • Open Finder and locate the folder Macintosh HD under Locations.

-• Click Go at the left upper corner from the menu bar at the top.
+• Click Go in the upper left corner of the menu bar at the top.

 • Select Option to see the hidden Library folder.